intershop/helm-charts/charts/pwa/docs/migrate-to-1.0.0.md

 - **Image tags** default to `release-<chart appVersion>` (was `latest`) and **pull policy** defaults to `IfNotPresent` (was `Always`) — for reproducible deployments.
 - **Replica counts** default to `2` per tier (was `1`) and **resource requests/limits** are now set — for a production baseline.
 - **`updateStrategy`** is now per tier (`app.updateStrategy` / `proxy.updateStrategy`), still defaulting to `RollingUpdate`.
+- **Ingress class** — the default `ingress.className` changed from `nginx` to `ingress-haproxy`.
+Ingress is still disabled by default (`ingress.enabled: false`), so this only affects you if you enable it and relied on the default.
+To keep the previous behavior, set `ingress.className: nginx` explicitly.

 ## Resource name & label changes (breaking for selectors)